 Cockfighting, bull-baiting, dog fighting and other similar offences are also illegal in T&T

 According to the Summary Offences Act (as amended by Act No. 10 of 2020): "83.
 (1) Any person who-- (a) in any manner encourages, aids, or assists at the fighting or baiting of any animal, whether domestic or wild; or (b) keeps or uses or acts in the management of any place to be used for the purpose of fighting or baiting any such animal; or (c) being the owner or occupier of any place, permits or suffers it to be so used, is liable to a fine of one hundred thousand dollars ($100,000TT) and to imprisonment for a term of one year."
-Important Notice: This post does not constitute or provide legal advice.
-Always consult with a suitably qualified attorney-at-law on any legal problem or issue.
-Law For All is managed by the Aurora Chambers Legal Practice.
-Receive updates straight to your inbox by subscribing to our newsletter.
+Important Notice: This post does not constitute legal advice.
+Always consult with an attorney on any legal problem or issue.
+This website is managed by AURORA Chambers; a law practice in Trinidad and Tobago.
+Click HERE to receive updates straight to your inbox by subscribing to our newsletter.

 Leave a Reply. |